 Already in the mid 50s, pickups like the 1955 Chevy Cameo Carrier were breaking out of the workman’s truck image.

 The 1964 Dodge Custom Sports Special took it to the next level, with bucket seats, floor shift, racing stripes and an available 426 wedge engine.

 And not just real sports either.
 The Dude trim package was targeting a more narrowly defined slice of the market, and one that reflected the growing cultural schism in the country.
 This was not exactly the same Dude as made famous by another actor.

 Which reminds me that our next door neighbors in Iowa City had a ’61 Chevy sedan for him and a ’63 Chevy II for her.
 Then they sold their house and built a new one at the edge of town on a couple of acres, and he sold his sedan and bought a new ’65 Chevy pickup for him.
-They were on the leading edge of a major new trend, one that hasn’t quite stopped yet.
+They were on the leading edge of a major new trend, moving to exurbs and semi-rural property, one that hasn’t quite stopped yet.
 Pickups became the best selling light-vehicle category quite some time back.

 The VW bus became the ultimate anti-big American car symbol, with its feeble little engine, no hood or trunk, but room enough to live in.
 Or go anywhere.
 Or at least dream about it.

 Just like the hippies’ long hair was adopted widely in the 70s, so was their van.
 Detroit embraced this trend with a fervor; if they couldn’t sell younger buyers a big car, they would happily crank out big vans instead.
 Keep the party going, as long as possible.